-2. Click the Ubuntu Software Center icon to open it.
+1. Click on the Ubuntu Software Center icon, or use the Applications screen to search for it, then open it.

-- 3. In the search bar in the top right-hand corner of the Software Center, type gdebi. - 4.
-Select GDebi Package Installer (gdebi) (which should be the first result), and then click the Install button.
+- 2. In the search bar in the top right-hand corner of the Software Center, type gdebi. - 3.
+Select GDebi Package Installer (gdebi) (which should be the first result), and then click the Install button (if it is not already installed).

-- 5. After GDebi has finished installing, click the Files icon to open the Files Explorer, then navigate to the folder storing your Orchid Core VMS package (.deb file).
-(The package is probably stored in the Downloads folder.) - 6.
-Right-click on the Orchid Core VMS package, hover over Open With with the mouse, then select the GDebi Package Installer option.
+4. After GDebi has finished installing, click the Files icon to open the Files Explorer, then navigate to the folder storing your Orchid Core VMS package (.deb file).
+(The package is probably stored in the

+Downloads folder.)

+5. Right-click on the Orchid Core VMS package, and click Open With Other Application.
+Then click on the GDebi Package Installer option and click the Select button.

-- 7. Once the GDebi package installer loads, click the Install Package button in the top right-hand corner of the window. - 8.
+- 6. Once the GDebi package installer loads, click the Install Package button in the top right-hand corner of the window. - 7.
 You may be asked for your system password.
-Type it in, then click OK. - 9.
+Type it in, then click OK. - 8.
 If this is a software upgrade, the next screen will give you the opportunity to optimize the database.
 Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
-Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time).
+Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
+To proceed with the optimization, mark the checkbox, then click Next.
+The installation will complete automatically without any additional prompts.
+This may take a few minutes.
+(Skip ahead to step 11.)

-- To proceed with the optimization, mark the checkbox.
-(Skip ahead to step 12.) - 10.
-If this is a new installation, you will be asked to accept the End User License Agreement.
-After you read the agreement, mark the Do you accept the terms of agreement checkbox and click the Forward button. - 11.
+- 9. If this is a new installation, you will be asked to accept the End User License Agreement.
+After you read the agreement, mark the Are you the end-user checkbox and click the Next button. - 10.
 Next, the installer will ask you to set the Web Server Port, default Admin Password, and the Archive Directory for storage.

-- By default, the web server port is set to port 80, which is recommended for most installations.
-Update the port number only if Orchid Core VMS needs to use a port other than 80. - · Enter the password you would like to set for the default admin account. - The default folder for video archives on Linux is /orchives.
-Enter a new archives location, if needed. - 12.
-When finished, click the Forward button.
+You will also have an opportunity to select the language for the user interface. - a.
+By default, the web server port is set to port 80 (which is the recommended port for most installations).
+Update the port number only if Orchid Core VMS needs to use a different port. - b.
+Enter the password you would like to set for the default admin account. - c.
+The default folder for video archives on Linux is /orchives.
+Enter a new archives location, if needed. - d.
+Use the Orchid Core VMS server locale drop-down list to select the language.
+Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian). - e.
+Click Next to continue.
 The installation will complete automatically without any additional prompts.
-This may take a few minutes. - 13.
-Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
+This may take a few minutes.

+11. Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
 The Orchid Core VMS services will start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
-(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 14.
-You can automatically launch a browser to Orchid Core VMS using the menu link installed on your server: - a.
-Click on the Launcher icon in the top left corner of the screen. - b.
-Type Orchid in the search box, then click the Orchid VMS icon listed under Applications.
+(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.)

+- 12. You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
+Click on the Applications icon in the lower-left corner of the screen. - b.
+Click the Orchid Core VMS icon listed under Applications.
+(If you don't see it, use the Search box and type Orchid.)